pintu544/Frontend/README.md

-# Project Diploma New Explorer API Front End + Back End
+# Project  News Explorer API Front End + Back End
-* Part of the [CN by Yandex](https://CN.yandex.com/) Web Development Bootcamp Curriculum.

-Demo link - Front-end TBD
-/

 # news-explorer-api-frontend
 The "New Explorer API" has authorization and registration handled by the back-end server and handles articles and users.

-### Server
-- Api hosted on AWS Cloud
-- Server IP: 3.142.148.60
-- Back-end/Api: /
-- Front-end: TBD

 The Express NodeJs project implements the API in the backend.